Skip to main content

 Each script should test one flow.
 Avoid combining unrelated actions — it makes failures harder to diagnose.

 Instead of creating multiple scripts for similar flows, add multiple rows to the scenario table.
 The same script runs once per scenario with different data.
+Use the { } variable toggle on assertion steps to assert different expected values per scenario — for example, asserting that a search for “laptop” lands on a different page title than a search for “monitor”.

 What’s next?